 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Association is exposed to interest rate risk to the extent that investments are at fixed rates of interest.

-There is no significant change in the risk profile compared to prior year.
+There is no significant change in the Association's risk profile compared to prior year except for the possible impact from COVID- 19 as discussed in note 2(a).